Heather E. Schwartz

-I've worked in children's publishing since 2006, collaborating with major brands including Disney, Sesame Street, Scholastic, Learning A‑Z, Hachette Book Group, Random House Children’s Books, Mayo Clinic Press Kids, Lerner Publishing Group, NASA, The Arthritis Foundation, TIME for Kids, Sports Illustrated Kids, Discovery Kids, The Jim Henson Company, Little Golden Books, the Smithsonian, National Geographic Kids, Teacher Created Materials, PebbleGo, and PebbleGo Next.
+I've been writing for children's publishers since 2006, creating original books, licensed publishing, and work-for-hire projects for major publishers and brands including Disney, Sesame Street, Scholastic, Learning A–Z, Hachette Book Group, Random House Children's Books, Mayo Clinic Press Kids, Lerner Publishing Group, NASA, TIME for Kids, Sports Illustrated Kids, Discovery Kids, The Jim Henson Company, Little Golden Books, the Smithsonian, National Geographic Kids, Teacher Created Materials, PebbleGo, and PebbleGo Next.

-I also produce comedy, music, and a children's show at Quiet Girl Comedy.
-Highlights of my public facing career include solo shows at NYC's The PIT and The Upright Citizen's Brigade Theatre, telling a story on the Modern Love podcast, and appearing as an author/expert on E!
+I also create live experiences through Quiet Girl Comedy, where I produce comedy, music, and interactive children's programs.
+Highlights of my public facing career include performing solo shows at New York City's The PIT and Upright Citizens Brigade Theatre, telling a story on the Modern Love podcast, and appearing as an author/expert on E!
 True Hollywood Story.

 Awards